MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/criterion.md

 # Criterion Data Object - Campaign Management
 Defines the base object of a criterion.

 Do not try to instantiate a *Criterion*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [AgeCriterion](agecriterion.md)
 - [AudienceCriterion](audiencecriterion.md)
 - [DayTimeCriterion](daytimecriterion.md)